WhatZAppUzer/Minestom-Permissions/README.md

 A permission extension for Minestom

-To run the commands give yourself the permission "mperms.command" from the console with "mperms user <username> perm add mperms.command"
+To run the commands give yourself the permission "mpermission.command" from the console with "mperms user <username> perm add mpermission.command"

 ## Progress
 - [x] player specific permissions